fabiosilvalima/FSL.AngularJsLazyLoadingScripts/README.md

 **Assumptions:**

-- You need to create a virtual directory in your IIS for that application.
+- You need to create a virtual directory "AngularJsLazyLoadingScripts" in your IIS for that application.

 Explaining...